 Mild and Buttery.

-Made from split and skinned moong beans, these lentils are much smaller in size than Chana Dal or Toor Dal, vivid yellow, shiny, and oblong in shape.
+Made from split and skinned moong beans, these lentils are very small, vivid yellow, shiny, and oblong in shape.

 In my opinion they are the most versatile lentil and a great choice to have in your pantry.
 Of course you can make a standard Dal Fry or Dal Tadka with Moong Dal, but you can get a bit more inventive too!
 Moong Dal is used to make the breakfast dish Cheela – a savoury crepe – as well as various Pakora and Vada.
 It can also be used as a stuffing for snacks like Kachori and Paratha.